-- Minimize Impacts to Important Farmlands.
-The applicant shall mitigate for short- and long-term impacts to Prime Farmland and Farmland of Statewide Importance through the implementation of one of the three optional mitigation requirements as prescribed in the County's MOU regarding solar generation projects on agricultural lands. - Option 1: Provide Agricultural Conservation Easement(s).
-The applicant shall provide agricultural conservation easements on a "2 to 1" basis for Prime Farmland and "1 to 1" basis for Farmland of Statewide Importance on land of equal size, of equal farmland quality, and outside the path of development.
-The conservation easement shall meet DOC standards and shall be recorded prior to issuance of any grading or building permits. - Option 2: Pay Agricultural In-Lieu Mitigation Fee.
-The applicant shall pay an "Agricultural In-Lieu Mitigation Fee" in the amount of 20 percent of the fair market value per acre for the total based on five comparable sales of land used for agricultural purposes as of the effective date of the permit, including program costs on a cost recovery/time and material basis.
-The Agricultural In-Lieu Mitigation Fee will be placed in a trust account administered by the Imperial County Agricultural Commissioner's office and will be used for such purposes as the acquisition, stewardship, preservation and enhancement of agricultural lands within Imperial County. - Option 3: Prepare an Important Farmland Restoration Plan.
-The applicant shall submit to Imperial County a site-specific restoration plan capable of restoring on-site soils back to current agricultural conditions prior to the issuance of grading or building permits.
-The restoration plan shall include a site restoration cost estimate prepared by a California-licensed general contractor or civil engineer.
-The applicant shall provide financial assurances/bonding in the amount equal to the site restoration cost estimate to return the land back to its agricultural conditions after the solar facility ceases operations and closes.
+- 4.2-1a Payment of Agricultural and Other Benefit Fees.
+One of the following options included below is to be implemented prior to the issuance of a grading permit or building permit (whichever is issued first) for the Project: - A. Mitigation for Non Prime Farmland. - Option 1: Provide Agricultural Conservation Easement(s).
+The Permittee shall procure Agricultural Conservation Easements on a "1 to 1" basis on land of equal size, of equal quality farmland, outside the path of development.
+The conservation easement shall meet DOC regulations and shall be recorded prior to issuance of any grading or building permits. - Option 2: Pay Agricultural In-Lieu Mitigation Fee.
+The Permittee shall pay an "Agricultural In-Lieu Mitigation Fee" in the amount of 20 percent of the fair market value per acre for the total acres of the proposed site based on five comparable sales of land used for agricultural purposes as of the effective date of the permit, including programs costs on a cost recovery/time and material basis.
+The Agricultural In-Lieu Mitigation Fee, will be placed in a trust account administered by the Imperial County Agricultural Commissioner's office and will be used for such purposes as the acquisition, stewardship, preservation and enhancement of agricultural lands within Imperial County; or, - Option 3: Public Benefit Agreement.
+The Permittee and County voluntarily enter into an enforceable Public Benefit Agreement or Development Agreement that includes an Agricultural Benefit Fee payment that is (1) consistent with Board Resolution 2012-005; 2) the Agricultural Benefit Fee must be held by the County in a restricted account to be used by the County only for such purposes as the stewardship, preservation and enhancement of agricultural lands within Imperial County and to implement the goals and objectives of the Agricultural Benefit program, as specified in the Development Agreement, including addressing the mitigation of agricultural job loss on the local economy.